apoorvakunapareddy/Udacity_Communicate_DataFindings/README.md

 DebtToIncomeRatio : The debt to income ratio of the borrower at the time the credit profile was pulled.
 Term: The length of the loan expressed in months.
 MonthlyLoanPayment:The scheduled monthly loan payment.

+In this project, I have tried to identify the correlation between these metrics using univariate, bivariate and multivariate analysis.
+Also,I have tried to understand how the relationship between the main variables gets impacted when a supporting variable included in the analysis.
+Please refer the python file to get in-depth details of my analysis.